jensgerntholtz/audioMash/README.md

 # BUGS

 Entering options does not affect the outcome
-The title of the video may not contain a '/' or '\'
+\nThe title of the video may not contain a '/' or '\'